sbcyk/sbcyk/README.md

 # Hello, welcome to my GitHub profile!

-I am [sbcyk], and this is my personal GitHub profile.
+I am cyk, but not sb, and this is my personal GitHub profile.

 ## About Me